Tea Talk: Brew Well

 Recently we launched a brand new line of wellness herbal teas featuring a variety of flowers, herbs, and spices.
 To kick things off, we asked our top team leader Tami to share her experience tasting the new blends and talk us through her brewing methods.

 This new year of 2019 with Tea Queens brought much excitement!
 One of the many wonderful surprises was a new line of herbal wellness teas.
-Each loose leaf tea in this line serves a different purpose as told in their names: Be Well.
+Each loose leaf tea in this line serves a different purpose as told in their names: Wake Up, Balance, Slow Down, and Be Well.
 Like many Tea Consultants, I have been hoping for such an addition to our tea offerings and Tea Queens exceeded my expectations with these yummy new blends!
 I have come to expect that herbal wellness teas usually taste a bit medicinal, but these blends from Tea Queens actually taste like a treat and this is accomplished without the addition of any sweeteners.
 If you haven’t tried them yet, I highly recommend you do.
 Sipping something good for you has never tasted so delicious!

 Here are my top tips for experiencing the tastiest steep of these new herbal blends: